curityio/devops-dashboard-example/doc/oauth-flow.md

 # Debugging Dashboard Access Control

-DevOps dashboard logins use the assisted tokens flow via a popup window.\
+DevOps dashboard logins use the [assisted token flow](https://curity.io/docs/idsvr/latest/developer-guide/oauth-service/web-clients/assisted-token-javascript.html) via a popup window.\
-This includes use of iframes, so configuration settings must be configured correctly.
+This includes use of framing, so configuration settings must be configured correctly.

 ## HTTP Schemes

-Firstly, ensure that the same scheme is used by admin and runtime nodes.\
+First, ensure that the same HTTP or HTTPS scheme is used by admin and runtime nodes.\
 Avoid running the Admin UI on HTTPS and the runtime nodes on HTTP.

 ## Client Settings